 In the IHE diagram, each "actor" is represented by an oval labelled with the actor name.
 Transactions are represented by arrows labelled with the transaction name.
-The RAALI diagram, which is derived from IEC 61131-3 and IEC 61499-1, two standards frequently used in the building automation domain, distinguishes input interfaces (shown on the left-hand side of an actor) and output interfaces (shown on the right-hand side of an actor).
+The RAALI diagram, which is derived from IEC 61131-3 and IEC 61499-1, two standards frequently used in the building automation domain, distinguishes input interfaces (shown on the left-hand side of an actor) and output interfaces (shown on the right-hand side of an actor) and output interfaces (shown on the right-hand side of an actor).
 The interfaces/transactions (arrows) as such are unlabelled, but the label essentially derives from the names of the input/output interfaces it connects.
 Physical input (sensor data) and physical output (actors) are annotated as circles showing (S) or (A), respectively.
 Unlike the IHE diagram type, the RAALI diagram can also represent analogue interfaces where a continuous delivery of values takes place, while IHE implicitly assumes event-driven message-based digital communication.
 RAALI also foresees a graphical concept for hierarchically combining several actors ("function blocks") into a "superblock" where only inputs and outputs of the superblock remain visible.